 By guiding students through the entire software development process, from ideation to implementation, I help them understand the real challenges of building functional software.
 They need to decide what to design themselves, what to buy, what to reuse, and how to think about SLAs, SLOs, and everything that affects a real system.
 It’s all iteration, feedback, and adjustment.

 Throughout the project, I encourage students to think like a startup.
-This fosters an entrepreneurial mindset that teaches ownership, accountability, and the ability to deliver under uncertainty.
+This builds an entrepreneurial mindset that teaches ownership, accountability, and the ability to deliver under uncertainty.
 No lecture alone can give them that.

 Providing Additional Resources